The Deep Creek Hot Springs in Southern California are natural geothermal pools located along the Mojave River in the San

 In a joint agency collaboration, SBNF, US Geological Survey, US Fish & Wildlife Service, California Department of Fish and Wildlife, California Department of Transportation, the Los Angeles Zoo, and the San Diego Zoo have been working on recovery efforts to reintroduce mountain yellow-legged frogs (Rana Muscosa) throughout the San Bernardino National Forest.
 The federally endangered Southern California species were reported to have less than 200 left in the wild in 2002.
 A big threat included habitat loss, pollution, and non-native predators such as bullfrogs and non-native fish.
 Nasty bullfrogs.
 Hate those things for yet another reason.
 Now, 12 years later, more than 4,000 frogs have been released into their historical habitat range.
 Deep Creek is one of their breeding sites.

 What To Do if Bitten by a Rattlesnake

 With 6 different venomous rattlesnakes found in California, you are most likely to encounter the Mojave Rattlesnake (Crotalus scutalalus) on this hike to Deep Creek Hot Springs.

 Found between the altitudes of 0 and 8,000 feet, generally located in Southeastern California from the Colorado river near the San Bernardino county line, west through the Mojave, and north and east of the Sierras into Inyo County.

-Adults are around 3.5 feet, but occasionally reaching four feet in length.
+Adults are around 3.5 feet, but occasionally reach four feet in length.
 Its color varies from green-gray to yellow, tan, olive green, and brown, and usually have a dark, well-defined, irregular diamond-shaped dorsal pattern.
 The dark rings near the tail will be noticeably narrower than the light rings.

 Floris Gierman of Extramilest has put together what I have found to be the best advice out there:

 • No first aid is much better than performing bad first aid.
-Don’t cut at or around the site of the bite, don’t compress the bitten limb with a cord or tight bandage, don’t attempting to extract or neutralize venom using electricity, fire, permanganate, salt, black stones, mouths, mud, leaves, etc.
+Don’t cut at or around the site of the bite, don’t compress the bitten limb with a cord or tight bandage, don’t attempt to extract or neutralize venom using electricity, fire, permanganate, salt, black stones, mouths, mud, leaves, etc.

 • All Snake Bite Kits are dangerous and should not be used.
 This was also confirmed by the Snake Bite Poison Line.